berxwashere/berxwashere/README.md

-- Hi 👋, I’m Halil :)
+Hi 👋, I’m Halil :)

-- ABOUT ME: I born in Gaziantep, Turkey.
+ABOUT ME: I born in Gaziantep, Turkey.
 I graduated from Adnan Menderes University.
 I am a webmaster and a computer engineer seeking to apply my knowledge and skills for continuous improvement.

 - 👀 I’m interested in mobile development.
 I'm working mostly on mobile development rather than other developments right now.

 - 🌱 I’m currently learning Swift and IOS Development.

-- I'm good at:
+I'm Good At:
 - Android Studio (Check out my old account for apps https://github.com/berxishere)
 - Swift and XCode
 - Google Adsense and Analytics integrations to websites.

-- 📫 How to reach me:
+- 📫 How To Reach Me:
 - mail: halildemirofc@gmail.com
-- ins: halildemiro
+- ins: instagram.com/halildemiro

 <!---